izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Storage.md

 ## Introduction

-Horde's storage system is used by many features within the server.
-In many respects, the storage layer functions as an immutable content-addressable store (ie. items are stored and retrieved via a hash of their content), though the on-disk representation consists of data packed into larger _bundles_ stored with unique identifiers in a more familiar location-based storage backend.
+Many features use Horde's storage system within the server.
+In many respects, the storage layer functions as an immutable content-addressable store (i.e. items are stored and retrieved via a hash of their content), though the on-disk representation consists of data packed into larger bundles stored with unique identifiers in a more familiar location-based storage backend.

-An important feature of this system is the ability to reason about massive data structures; that is, individual _nodes_ in the storage system (some arbitrary block of data) are characterized by being _immutable_ and having zero or more outward references to other nodes.
-These tree-like data structures can be traversed one node at a time, with the underlying storage system taking care of retrieving and storing individual nodes efficiently.
+An important feature of this system is the ability to reason about massive data structures; that is, individual nodes in the storage system (some arbitrary block of data) are characterized by being immutable and having zero or more outward references to other nodes.
+These tree-like data structures can be traversed one node at a time, with the underlying storage system retrieving and storing individual nodes efficiently.

-The entry point to any such data structure is a _ref_, a user-defined name that keeps a reference to the root of the tree.
-Any nodes which are not directly or indirectly referenced by a ref are subject to garbage collection.
+The entry point to any such data structure is a ref, a user-defined name that keeps a reference to the root of the tree.
+Any nodes not directly or indirectly referenced by a ref are subject to garbage collection.

-This design is meant to support massive range in payload sizes by splitting larger blocks of data into smaller chunks - functionality which has advantages in caching and incremental patching of data stored on clients.
-It thus becomes as reasonable to have a ref point to a single 4kb payload as it is to point to a multi-gigabyte payload split into (say) 128kb chunks.
+This design intends to support a massive range of payload sizes by splitting larger data blocks into smaller chunks and has advantages in caching and incremental client data patching.
+With this, it becomes reasonable to have a ref point to a single 4kb payload as it is to point to a multi-gigabyte payload split into 128kb chunks.

 ## Namespaces and Backends

-Storage is partitioned into several non-overlapping _namespaces_, each of which can be configured to use a different _backend_.
-Permissions to access content in storage is normally controlled at the namespace level, though some higher-level systems (eg. logs, artifacts) expose custom endpoints over underlying storage namespaces which provide their own permissions model that does not require direct access to the backing namespace.
+Storage is partitioned into several non-overlapping namespaces, each of which can be configured to use a different backend.
+Permissions to access content in storage is normally controlled at the namespace level, though some higher-level systems (e.g. logs, artifacts) expose custom endpoints over underlying storage namespaces which provide their own permissions model that does not require direct access to the backing namespace.

 Namespaces and backends are configured through the `Storage` section of the [globals.json](Schema/Globals.md)